prince776/LSM-Tree-Rust/README.md

 This is a toy LSM Tree I made to practice rust.

-This LSM Tree is a key->value store where both are keys and values are strings.
+This LSM Tree is a key->value store where both, keys and values are strings.
 Supported operations are:

 ```